mrzwang/mrzwang/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-Repository-181717?style=flat&logo=github)](https://github.com/mrzwang/Neural-Network-Adversarial-Patches)

 Explores the vulnerability of convolutional image classifiers to adversarial perturbations.
 Implements both brute-force and optimization-based methods for generating adversarial examples on MNIST, including a learned additive noise layer using Keras' functional API.

+---

+### Computer Use Agentic AI
+**Description:** Developing an autonomous browser interaction system using both AutoGen framework and Azure's Computer Use Preview API.
+This project enables AI models to navigate web interfaces through a sophisticated action handling system supporting clicks, typing, scrolling, and keyboard shortcuts.
+The implementation features custom Hugging Face model integration with function-calling capabilities, safety checks for user approval, screenshot-based visual feedback loops, and automatic tab management.
+The system maintains context awareness through URL tracking and provides detailed reasoning summaries, creating a human-in-the-loop experience where AI can perform web tasks while allowing human supervision.
+The architecture supports both streaming and synchronous completions with configurable model parameters, providing a foundation for research into autonomous web navigation capabilities.
+**Note:** Source code is not publicly available at this time.

 </details>